Apple warns several Opposition leaders ‘state-sponsored attackers’ may have targeted their phones

 On its website, Apple says: “Unlike traditional cybercriminals, state-sponsored attackers apply exceptional resources to target a very small number of specific individuals and their devices, which makes these attacks much harder to detect and prevent.
 State-sponsored attacks are highly complex, cost millions of dollars to develop and often have a short shelf life.”

+“State-sponsored attackers are very well-funded and sophisticated, and their attacks evolve over time,” Apple said.
+“Detecting such attacks relies on threat intelligence signals that are often imperfect and incomplete.
+It’s possible that some Apple threat notifications may be false alarms, or that some attacks are not detected.”

+The American technology company said that it is unable to provide information about what causes them to issue threat notifications since that may help state-sponsored attackers adapt their behaviour to evade detection in the future.

-The Centre is yet to comment on the allegations.
-But Khera blamed the Union government and Chaturvedi asked if the Union home ministry will investigate the matter.
+The Union government is yet to comment on the allegations.

+Nonetheless, Opposition leaders accused the Bharatiya Janata Party-led government at the Centre of using illegitimate means to target them.
+Aam Aadmi Party legislator Raghav Chadha said that the alerts from Apple come just months before the general elections.

+“It must also be placed within the broader attacks on the opposition who are facing relentless repression by investigatory agencies, politically motivated criminal cases and incarceration,” Chadha said.

 In July 2021, an investigation by a group of 17 media organisations and Amnesty International had shown that Pegasus spyware was being used for unauthorised surveillance of journalists, activists, and politicians across the world, including in India.